 Additional components, including those discussed in this guide, may be included at the discretion of your supervisory committee.

 See "Binding" below.
 If a student elects to have copies bound, the paper must be 20 pound weight, usually what we call acid-free, and of standard 8½ by 11 inch size.
 Acid-free paper deteriorates less over time.
 The paper is available at a variety of local sources.
-Simply use a good quality xeroxing paper, not too expensive.
+Simply use a good quality Xeroxing paper, not too expensive.

 The following minimum margins must be observed: